Zsolt Daczi

 Zsolt Daczi (June 12, 1969 – August 6, 2007) was a Hungarian guitarist.
 He was born in Kiskunhalas, Hungary.

 He was a member of Hungarian rock band Bikini and heavy metal band Omen.
 He also founded a project (Carpathia Project), and he also played in a heavy metal band called Tirana Rockers.

-Daczi fought with cancer in his last years.
+Daczi struggled with cancer in his last years.
 In the end, he was unable to play on stage.
-He died in Budapest.
-He was 38 years old.
+He died in Budapest aged 38 years old.